-Assistantships are financial aids with duties in teaching,
+is financial aid with duties in teaching,

 research or school management.